 Well, here is a quick answer to your plight.
 The following short videos summarize 15 of the most important tips to writing better.

-James Manktelow and Amy Carlson provide 9 important tips in the following 4‑minute video.
+James Manktelow and Amy Carlson offer 9 tips in the following 4‑minute video.

 - Know your audience.
 Adjust your content and the tone of your writing to match their needs.

 - Determine where to start by asking what your readers need to know first.